ap1x/genckl/docs/manual.rst

 A checklist template file is a **csv** spreadsheet in which each row represents a Vulnerability (also called a "Rule") and each column represents a Vulnerability Attribute.
 Checklist template files can be created or modified with graphical spreadsheet editors, as long as the file is saved in **csv** format.
-A simple text editor such could also be used to create a checklist template (since **csv** files are just plain text).
+A simple text editor could also be used to create a checklist template (since **csv** files are just plain text).

 The example below shows a basic checklist template spreadsheet: